hammerjs/hammer.js/README.md

 | touchAction   | accepts the `auto`, `pan-y`, `pan-x` and `none` values, and a combination of these.
 By default it tries to read the style value from the element, otherwise it is set to `pan-y`. |
 | domEvents     | this let's hammer also fire domEvents.
 Default is `false`. |

-##### .enable(Boolean) and .destroy()
+##### .destroy()
-When disabled, it doesn't send any input events to the recognizers.
-Calling the destroy method unbinds all events and input events and makes the manager unusable.
+Unbinds all events and input events and makes the manager unusable.
+It does NOT unbind any domEvent listeners.

 ##### .add(Recognizer), .get(Recognizer) and .remove(Recognizer)
 Add a new `Recognizer` instance to the Manager.
 The order of adding is also the order of the recognizers being